go101/go101/pages/generics/555-type-constraints-and-parameters.md

 ## Simplified constraint form

-In a type parametr list, if a constraint only contains one element and that element is a type element, then the enclosing `interface{}` may be omitted for convenience.
+In a type parameter list, if a constraint only contains one element and that element is a type element, then the enclosing `interface{}` may be omitted for convenience.
 For example, the following two type parameter lists are equivalent.